Chaos at start?

 Was it chaos at the start?

-The Dutch Paradigm introduced in the chapter Big Bang a model of the first principles that allow for a basic understanding of the role of free energy.
+The Dutch Paradigm introduced in the chapter Big Bang a model of the first principles that allow for a basic understanding of the role of free electric energy.

-Understanding the causalities of energy transformations is crucial for research on the natural phenomena.
+Understanding the causalities of energy transformations is crucial for research on natural phenomena.
 To recall Feynman’s description of energy:

 There is a fact, or if you wish, a law, governing all natural phenomena that are known to date.
 There is no known exception to this law—it is exact so far as we know.
 The law is called the conservation of energy.
 It states that there is a certain quantity, which we call energy, that does not change in manifold changes which nature undergoes.
 That is a most abstract idea, because it is a mathematical principle; it says that there is a numerical quantity which does not change when something happens.
 It is not a description of a mechanism, or anything concrete; it is just a strange fact that we can calculate some number and when we finish watching nature go through her tricks and calculate the number again, it is the same.

-What tricks is nature performing during such a transformation?
-And how are we able to reproduce what happened in that period?
+Moreover, how are we able to reproduce what happened in that period?

 chaosatstart1